gipplab/AnnoMathTeX/README.md

 | f          | function           | 2     | -         | -        | -          | local  |

-The identifier *X* was annotated globally with "*variable*", which was found in the recommendations from the Wikipedia list and from the word window (positions 6 and 1 in the column respectively).
+The identifier *X* was annotated globally with "*variable*", which was found in the recommendations from the Wikipedia list and from the word window (positions 6 and 1 in the respective columns).
-For the identifier *p* no matches were found; it was annotated with "*no match*".
+For the identifier *p*, no matches were found; it was annotated with a manual insertion.
 The identifier "*f*" was annotated locally with "*function*", which was found in the recommendations from the arXiv list at position 2.